twstokes/neopixel-tree/mcu/README.md

 | - | - | - | - |
 | `5` | `0 - 1` | `0 - 255` | `0 - 255` |

 Delay defaults to 20 ms. Range is 16-bit, two supplied bytes are big endian.
+Unit is milliseconds.

 ---